Invariant derivations and differential forms for reflection groups: Degree sums and the Gutkin-Opdam Lemma

 \subsection{Degree sum}

-Let $A$ be a graded $k$-algebra and integral domain for $k$ a field.
+Let $k$ be a field, and let $A$ be a graded $k$-algebra and integral domain.
 Consider a free graded $A$-module $M \cong A^p$ of finite rank, say with homogeneous basis $m_1,\ldots, m_p$.
 The (unordered) list of degrees $\deg(m_1),\ldots,\deg(m_p)$ are uniquely determined by the quotient of Hilbert series

 Thus we may assign to any such $M$ the {\em degree sum}

 If one knows this degree sum {\em a priori}, then one may determine an explicit $A$-basis for $M$ by just checking independence over the fraction field: